 Grooming with both hands

-Grooming your skin is a long and delicate undertaking.
+Grooming your skin is a delicate and time-consuming undertaking.

-In most cases, your best friend is your second hand and you should try to integrate it into all your grooming techniques.
+In many cases, your best friend is your second hand, and you should try to integrate it into all your grooming strokes.

 I use my second hand in four different ways: